automenta/autohack2/mcr/README.md

 ### `Session` Class

-Represents an isolated reasoning context and its knowledge graph.
+Represents an isolated reasoning code and its knowledge graph.

 * `assertProlog(String clause)`: Directly asserts a Prolog clause into the knowledge graph.
 * `retractProlog(String clause)`: Removes a specific Prolog clause.